Boondall, Queensland: Geography

 Situated approximately 13.5 km north of Brisbane near Moreton Bay, almost halfway between Brisbane and the coastal city of Redcliffe.
 Bounded on the north by Deagon, Sandgate and Shorncliffe, on the east by Nudgee and Nudgee Beach, on the south by Banyo, Geebung and Virginia and on the west by Taigum and Zillmere.

 The borders of Boondall are defined by loosely following the Cabbage Tree Creek (Tighgum) to the north and then following down Muller Road in the west.
 When Muller Road intersects with Zillmere Road, it forms a corner near Zillmere Water Holes in the south and follow the creek to its connection with Nundah Creek and use Nundah Creek as a border back up to the Cabbage Tree Creek estuary completing the border.

 The Boondall Wetlands are located in the east of the suburb.
 These internationally significant wetlands contain more than 1000 hectares of protected area that provide habitat to a wide range of animals including more than 190 species of birds.

-A residential zone, Boondall is home to a mix of young and established families and retirees.